Markets

 Government policies play a central role in shaping local silver prices.
 Import duties, currently around 10%, along with GST, add a premium to international spot rates, often making domestic silver costlier by 5–12%.
 These fiscal factors create a pricing differential that amplifies volatility when global prices shift rapidly.

-Based on the global projection of $57.23 per ounce (CME Futures) and assuming an exchange rate near ₹85 per USD by 2030, the corresponding domestic price could approach ₹1,94,000–₹2,00,000 per kilogram.
 This range incorporates import levies, GST, and a modest local premium.
 With industrial demand rising in sectors such as solar panel manufacturing and sustained rural investment demand, India’s silver prices are likely to track global bullish momentum through the decade.

-Silver demand from solar and EV sectors has expanded 51% since 2016.
+Silver demand from the solar and EV sectors has expanded 51% since 2016.
 China’s photovoltaic boom and the electrification of transport anchor silver’s long-term industrial role.

-Electrical and electronics demand reached 460.5 million ounces in 2024, up from 321.4 in 2020, reflecting structural growth.
+Electrical and electronics demand reached 460.5 million ounces in 2024, up from 321.4 million in 2020, reflecting structural growth.
 Industrial demand for silver remains the defining driver of future silver prices.

 The data from Silver Institute reveals a fundamental shift in silver demand dynamics, with industrial applications firmly establishing themselves as the primary market anchor.